-Whether you’re a professional athlete, keen runner or just out for that weekend run or ride, it’s important that your lower limbs – legs and feet, are conditioned prior to any physical activity.
+It doesn’t matter whether you’re a professional athlete, keen runner or just out for that weekend run or ride!
+It’s important that your lower limbs – legs and feet, are conditioned prior to any physical activity.

 Stretching and warm-up are essential to avoid any foot pain or injuries such as Achilles tendon pain.

 The Achilles tendon connects the calf muscle to the heel bone, and although the Achilles can withstand a great amount of tension, it’s still susceptible to injury.
 Ruptures , which are partial tears that can occur when the tendon is stretched beyond its limits are often common.
 Sudden pain, a popping sensation, swelling and difficulty in walking are all signs that a rupture has occurred.

 To prevent further damage to the Achilles, prompt treatment is essential.